vmindru/xmkgif/README.md

                 store this into /tmp/full_file.gif
  ```

+# How To Install

+## Preqreq

+Please install the tools bellow using your favourite package manager

-## byzanz
+### byzanz
 tool to capture your desktop and store it in .gif format
 https://github.com/GNOME/byzanz

-## xrectangle
-Draw a rectangle with the mouse to return size and cordinates
+### zenity
+Capture input var's from GUI, used for user interaction.

-## Build
+### Build xreactangle
+build xreactangle and copy this somewhere to your $PATH
-gcc -Wall -lX11 xrectangle.c -o xrectangle -lX11
+`gcc -Wall -lX11 xrectangle.c -o xrectangle -lX11`

+### xmkgif - copy this to your path
+`cp xmkgif /usr/bin/xmkgif`
+or
+`cp xmkgif $HOME/bin/xmkgif`

 ## Wrapper
 __Note:__ Prereq install byzans on your Computer from github or using your favourite package manager